shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

   "description": "Parameters for assigning cms layout to category.", "properties": {
     "parentId": {
-      "description": "Unique identity of the parent category.", "type": "string"
+      "description": "The parentId is the UUID of the parent category tree (for example "Collections").", "type": "string"
     },
     "afterCategoryId": {
-      "description": "Unique identity of a category after which the specific category needs to be added. ", "type": "string"
+      "description": "Unique identity of a category after which the specific category needs to be added (for example after "Spring Collection"). ", "type": "string"
     },
     "displayNestedProducts": {